-Associate Professor, ConductingDirector, Wind Activities Wind & Percussion Division
+Professor, Wind ConductingDirector of Bands Wind & Percussion Division

 B.M., M.M.
 University of Michigan; D.M.A.
 Eastman School of Music

 His performances have been heard in broadcasts throughout the US, on Austrian National Radio (ÖRF), and Southwest German Television, and have been released internationally on the Primavera label.
-In addition, his ensembles have been invited to perform at conferences of the Conductors Guild, the College Band Directors National Association and the North Carolina Music Educators Association.
-Numerous major composers including George Crumb, Christopher Rouse, Karel Husa, Olly Wilson, Barbara Kolb, Warren Benson, and Louis Andriessen have praised his performances of their works.
+Numerous major composers including George Crumb, Christopher Rouse, Louis Andriessen, Karel Husa, Olly Wilson, Barbara Kolb, and Warren Benson have praised his performances of their works.

 Votta holds a Doctor of Musical Arts in Conducting degree from the Eastman School of Music where he served as Assistant Conductor of the Eastman Wind Ensemble and studied with Donald Hunsberger.
 A native of Michigan, Votta received his undergraduate training and Master of Music degrees from the University of Michigan, where he studied with H. Robert Reynolds.

 As a clarinetist, Votta has performed as a soloist throughout the US and Europe.
 His solo and chamber music recordings are available on the Partridge and Albany labels.